 5.1.
 Fraudulent conveyance by a judgment debtor – PC 155

-California Penal Code 155 PC applies to people who are defendants or losing parties in a court case.
+California Penal Code 155 PC applies to you if you are a defendant or losing party in a court case.

-The code section makes it illegal for a person to conceal or transfer property, or to move property to a different county, in order to avoid paying damages owed as a result of a lawsuit.7
+The code section makes it illegal to conceal or transfer property, or to move property to a different county, in order to avoid paying damages owed as a result of a lawsuit.7

-A person can violate Penal Code 155 by transferring property after he has already been ordered to pay money in a court case.
-In addition, a party can violate the code section by transferring property while a lawsuit is still pending, before the party has even been ordered to pay anything.8
+You can violate Penal Code 155 by transferring property after you have already been ordered to pay money in a court case.
+In addition, you can violate the code section by transferring property while a lawsuit is still pending, before you have even been ordered to pay anything.8

 The penalties for violating PC 155 are the same as those for violating PC 154.